-The Logitech G203 LIGHTSYNC is great for FPS gaming.
-It feels well-built, it has excellent click latency, and it has an ambidextrous shape that's ideal for a fingertip grip, regardless of hand size.
-It also has good mouse feet that glide well on desks or mousepads.
+The Logitech G203 LIGHTSYNC is an excellent FPS gaming mouse.
+It feels well-built, has exceptionally low click latency, and has an ambidextrous shape that's ideal for a fingertip grip, regardless of hand size.
+It also has good feet that glide well on desks or mousepads.
 Unfortunately, its rubber cable isn't very flexible.

 The Logitech G203 LIGHTSYNC is decent for MMO gaming, but it doesn't have nearly as many buttons as a dedicated MMO mouse, and the cable isn't very flexible.
-That said, it feels well-built and has very low click latency and a low lift-off distance.
-Those with larger hands likely won't be able to use the mouse comfortably using a claw or palm grip, but a fingertip grip should be comfortable for all hand-sizes.
+It feels well-built and has remarkably low click latency and a low lift-off distance.
+Those with larger hands likely won't be able to use the mouse comfortably using a claw or palm grip, but a fingertip grip should be comfortable for all hand sizes.
 The software offers plenty of customizable options, it's compatible with Windows and macOS, and it allows you to set a secondary layer of commands by assigning a G-Shift button.

 The Logitech G203 LIGHTSYNC is an update of the Logitech G203 Prodigy.
 The unit we tested is black, but it's also available in blue, lilac, and white color variants.
 There's also a variant available in some regions called the Logitech G102 LIGHTSYNC, which we haven't tested but expect to perform similarly.
 You can see the label for our unit here.